+1. Principal Endpoints for Efficacy

-1. Efficacy Endpoints Primary Efficacy Variables
+Primary Efficacy Variables

-The pre-specified primary efficacy variables were: change in total Hamilton Depression Scale (HAM-D)[16] score from the beginning of the treatment phase to the endpoint of the acute phase; and the proportion of responders at the end of the eight week acute treatment phase (longer than many antidepressant trials).
+The pre-specified primary efficacy variables were: change in total Hamilton Depression Scale (HAM-D)[16] score from the beginning of the treatment phase to the endpoint of the acute phase; and the proportion of responders at the end of the eight week acute treatment phase.
 Responders were defined as patients who had a 50% or greater reduction in the HAM-D or a HAM-D score equal to or less than 8.
-(Scores on the HAM-D can vary from 0 to 52.)